connkat/connkta/README.md

 ### History

-I am a developer based of out Calgary, AB, but I've had many careers before finally finding myself here.
+I am a developer based of out Nelson, BC  and sometimes Calgary, AB, but I've had many careers before finally finding myself here.
 I completed my Bachelor's Degree in Environmental Sustainability in 2012, upgraded my BA to a BAH in 2014, and then graduated from my Masters of Public Policy program in 2015.

 Being a teenager in 2006 meant one thing: MySpace.
 I started my life-long love for creating by figuring out how to manipulate the HTML and CSS and sold custom layouts to friends for $20 each.
 Once the MySpace age came to an end, I forgot all about the tech side and focused on learning photoshop and design for fun.